Norton Juster, who conjured worlds of wordplay in ‘Phantom Tollbooth,’ dies at 91

 Milo enters the Kingdom of Wisdom and finds two cities, Dictionopolis and Digitopolis.
 They are ruled respectively by King Azaz the Unabridged and the Mathemagician, brothers feuding over the primacy of words or numbers.
 Caught in the middle are the princesses Rhyme and Reason, whom Milo sets out to save.

-Wordplay abounds, with a wagon that moves when no one speaks — it goes without saying — and a banquet were everyone must eat their words.
+Wordplay abounds, with a wagon that moves when no one speaks — it goes without saying — and a banquet where everyone must eat their words.
 Mr. Juster threw in the Triple Demons of Compromise — “one tall and thin, one short and fat, and the third exactly like the other two” — just to pester Feiffer in his illustrations.

 “This kid had gone into a world where everything was correct but nothing was right,” Mr. Juster once told the London Independent.
 “That was a feeling I understood.”